fruit/sfCacheTaggingPlugin/README.markdown

                   lifetime: 86400           # default value is 1 day (in seconds)

-              locker:                       # locks storage (could be same as
+              locker:                       # storage for locks (could be the same as
                                             # the cache storage)
                                             # if "locker" not setted (is "~"), it will
                                             # be the same as cache (e.i. sfMemcacheCache)